-The Himalayan Writing Retreat is hosting a Teen Writing Workshop from June 3-7, 2020.
-The earlier ones were sold out and much enjoyed by the parents and kids, but this one will be online.
+The Himalayan Writing Retreat is hosting a Teen Writing Workshop online from July 17-18 & 24-25, 2021.
+The earlier ones were sold out and much enjoyed by parents and kids.

 Chetan Mahajan leads this workshop.
 He is the co-founder of the Himalayan Writing Retreat.
 A Penguin-published author Chetan created the Himalayan Writing Retreat to be a source of inspiration and learning for writers.
 He is also a writing coach with the London based the writing coach.